ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 IMAGE OF FADETHROUGH

-This closed loop condition turns out to be equivalent to the defition of a relfexive graph: A loop fails to be closed if and only if an arrow is not self-pointing.
+This closed loop condition turns out to be equivalent to the defition of a relfexive graph: A loop fails to be closed in the schema instance if and only if an arrow is not self-pointing in the associated graph.

-PAUSE AND PONDER: Why?
+PAUSE AND PONDER: Can you think through why this is?

-In first defining reflexive graphs we relied on semantic ideas like "self-loops" and phrases like "for every vertex..." to establish what we meant.
-We have now found an equivalent way of saying the same thing in terms of a maps and the presence or absence of certain closed loops.
+In first defining reflexive graphs we had to establish what we meant using semantic ideas like "self-loops" and phrases like "for every vertex...".
+We have now found an equivalent way of saying the same thing in terms of a maps and whether or not certain paths form closed loops.
 And "maps and closed loops" are exactly the kind of thing AlgebraicJulia can understand!

 ## Into the computer